awslabs/aws-verified-access-poc-terraform/README.md

-# Deploy an application behind AWS Verified Access using Terraform
+# Deploy an Application Behind AWS Verified Access using Terraform

 ## Description